flame-engine/flame/doc/flame/diagrams/component_life_cycle.md

     D-->E
     E-->D
     D-->F
-    F-. if Added new parent .->A
+    F-.
+If added to a new parent .->B

 ```